From Bit-Parallelism to Quantum String Matching for Labelled Graphs: Introduction

 Classical conditional lower bounds are not new to be broken by quantum computing.
 For example, the quadratic Orthogonal Vectors problem itself can be solved in subquadratic time (linear using QRAM) using quantum computing.
-This is not the only problem to have a better-than-quadratic solution in the quantum realm, as explained in this master's thesis \cite{V2019}.
-Nevertheless, to the best of our knowledge, we are the first to propose a linear time algorithm for \smlg, even if restricted to a specific class of graphs.
+This is not the only problem to have a better-than-quadratic solution in the quantum realm \cite{V2019}.
+Nevertheless, to the best of our knowledge, we are the first to propose a subquadratic time algorithm for \smlg, even if restricted to a specific class of graphs.
 Moreover, the translation of a bit-parallel strategy to a quantum-parallel one is an original technique, and we are not aware of any other work utilising it.

-An earlier work provided a quantum algorithm solving \smlg in time $O(\sqrt{|V||E|}|P|)$.
+An earlier work \cite{DGT22} provided a quantum algorithm solving \smlg in time $O(\sqrt{|V||E|}|P|)$.
 When the graph is non-sparse, that is $|V|=O(\sqrt{|E|})$, the time complexity becomes $O(|E|^\frac34|P|)$, which is an improvement over classical algorithms.
-We offer a different kind of trade-off, limiting ourselves to a special class of graphs, but obtaining a significantly better time complexity.
-We also note that, even if no subquadratic classical algorithm exists for non-sparse graphs, the existing classical reduction from \ov \cite{EGMT19} produces a sparse level DAG, for our quantum algorithm runs in linear time.
+We offer a different kind of trade-off, limiting ourselves to a special class of graphs, but obtaining a better time complexity.
+We also note that, even if no subquadratic classical algorithm exists for non-sparse graphs, the existing classical reduction from \ov \cite{EGMT19} produces a sparse level DAG, for which our quantum algorithm runs in subquadratic time.

-As mentioned above, in some previous works \cite{NY21,SM21,RV03}(and references in \cite{SM21}) algorithms have been proposed to solve string matching in plain text in the QRAM model, under the assumption that the entire text, or at least text sub-strings of the same length of the pattern, fit into a memory word.
+As mentioned above, in some previous works \cite{NY21,SM21,RV03}(and references in \cite{SM21}) algorithms have been proposed to solve string matching in plain text in the QRAM model, under the assumption that a large number of quantum gates, possibly linear, can be applied in parallel when acting on different qubits.
 We find this assumption to be too restrictive, as even the classical RAM model does not adopt it, since in such a model of computation many operations would become trivial.
-Instead, our algorithm works without the need for such an assumption, and has the same time complexity as the previous solutions, if they are all compared under our QRAM model of computation, This is because, using our QRAM model, a $O(|P|)$ term would appear in the time complexities of these previous algorithms.
+Instead, our algorithm works without the need for such an assumption.